XinyuKang22/WeTok/Report.md

 ##### **Simple personalisation**
 In order to create unique personalization features, we recorded the location of the user while recording the user login data.
 Based on the user's location, we added a search function, which is the city search function.
 The local search function searches for all posts in the same city based on the current user's location.
 This will make it easier for users to see what's going on around them.

-**Other**

-*[What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*

 ## **Summary of Known Errors and Bugs**